splunk/observability-workshop/docs/victorops/vo_getting_started.md

 ### 2.3.
 Personal Calendar

 This link will enable you to sync your VictorOps on-call schedule with your calendar, however as you do not have any allocated shifts yet this will currently be empty.
-You can add it to you calendar by copying the link into your preferred application and setting it up as a new subscription.
+You can add it to your calendar by copying the link into your preferred application and setting it up as a new subscription.

 ### 2.4.
 Paging Polices